yousefelassal/quote-cron/README.md

 > Nobody made a greater mistake than he who did nothing because he could do only a little.

 > Never interrupt someone doing what you said couldn't be done.

+> The awareness of our own strength makes us modest.